MicrosoftDocs/minecraft-creator/creator/Documents/RTX_PBRTexturingGuide_Workflow.md

 1. Select **File...Save As...** and save the file as `emerald_ore_mer.png`.

-Alternatively, you can download the file below.
+Or, you can download the file below.

 :::image type="content" source="./Media/RTX/Texture/emerald_ore_mer.png" alt-text="full emerald_ore_mer png file":::

-1. Place the mer file in the `textures/blocks` folder along with the Texture Set JSON file and the block texture.
+2. Place the mer file in the `textures/blocks` folder along with the Texture Set JSON file and the block texture.

 :::image type="content" source="./Media/RTX/emerald_ore_night.png" alt-text="an emerald ore block glowing at night in Minecraft":::